viamrobotics/docs/docs/components/base.md

 ## Configuration

 To configure a base as a component of your robot, first configure the [board](/components/board/) controlling the base and any [motors](/components/motor/) attached to the base.
-You can easily configure your component, as pictured below, on the [Viam App](https://app.viam.com/).

 This is how you configure a wheeled base: